MrDandycorn/vk-botting/docs/quickstart.rst

 So, now when user sends ``!greet`` to the bot, the bot will reply with ``Greetings!``

-:attr:`context` here is the object of the :class:`Context` class , which is automatically put into every command's first argument, so be aware of it.
+:attr:`context` here is the instance of the :class:`Context` class , which is automatically put into every command's first argument, so be aware of it.

 :class:`Context` has all the information you need to process the command